John Dandola

 Buying a book is analogous to buying a hat.
 If you don't like blue hats, would you go to a store, try on a blue hat, buy that blue hat, go home and write a letter of complaint to the manufacturer that the hat was no good because it's blue, then take out an ad knocking the designer because the hat was designed in blue?
 Or why would you even expend any such energy?
 All this fuss and muss over a collection of ghost stories just so this person could get her name online as a reviewer.
 That's the bottom line.
 She wasn't helping anyone, she just wanted to get her name online.
 Go figure.

-• Would you say that there might be a disadvantage to being viewed only as creative?
+• Bizarre might be an understatement.
+Aside from those incidents, in a general sense, would you say that there might be a disadvantage to being viewed only as creative?

 J.D.: Many times, yes.
 I don't pass myself off as artsy nor do I come across that way; my appearance is hardly avant-garde; I don't behave in an edgy manner.
 In fact, I'm usually the guy in the room people assume is the one in charge.
 But I have pursued a career in the arts: fending for myself; fighting for myself; proving myself to audiences, publishers, producers.
 And even though I have succeeded, I still get that same iodiotic question from people: "Are you still writing?"
 Which hints that either writing—or anything else creative—is not an adult pursuit or how dare I love my job.
 That people continually suggest either concept bothers me.
 Do you ask your doctor is he's still practicing medicine?